 Q: Do you do this alone?

 A: Yes and no. It is very much a personal journey but two factors make the answer “no” more than “yes.”
 First, I previously mentioned that 4,000 people will attempt to hike the entire trail this year (if I didn’t, now you know).
 There is an approximate two month window that you can start due to weather conditions.
 So at the beginning there are definitely people around you.
-Secondly, through previous travels, I’m fortunate enough to share the acquaintance of people that are equally crazy as I. My loyal readers will certainly remember the names “Boo Boo” and “Michigan”.
+Secondly, through previous travels, I’m fortunate enough to share the acquaintance of people who are equally crazy as I. My loyal readers will certainly remember the names “Boo Boo” and “Michigan”.
 I’ll fill you in on those hooligans and others in the upcoming blog.

 Now for the highlight reel and everyone’s favorite section… Trail Tidbits!
 (PLEASE give me a better title for this section in the comments):